Permission to establish a mission in Fullerton is requested by Rev. Msgr. Leo Fink, pastor of Sacred Heart Church, Allentown. (December 27, 1927)

 Purchase of a tract of land adjacent to the church grounds from the Keppel Estate is completed.
 It contains a house and garage which served as the rectory and social hall (Summer 1942).

-By the end of World War II, Father Engler purchases another 15 lots on Pershing Boulevard which become the playground and parking lot.
+By the end of World War II, Rev. Engler purchases another 15 lots on Pershing Boulevard which become the playground and parking lot.

 Plans are complete and funds are raised for St. Elizabeth Parochial Grade School.
 (Spring/Summer 1952)